 - With your pastry brush – brush melted butter on top.
 Sprinkle some sugar.

-- Place in oven and let cook at that 450 degree for about 15-20 min.
+- Place in oven and let cook at that 450 degrees for about 15-20 min.
 The timing for this depends on your oven.
 It took mine about 20 min.
 This step is just to get the top of the pie golden, like this

 Once the top is golden, drop the temp to 350 and bake for about 55 min.
 At 45 min in (once temp is dropped), check to see if it’s ready.
 To check, use a thin knife or skewer to push through one of the slits.
 If you feel any resistance, like you feel you’re pushing through apples, let it cook for a bit more.
-At 45 min if you feel that resistance you shouldn’t need more then about 5-10 min more.
+At 45 min if you feel that resistance you shouldn’t need more than about 5-10 min more.

 - Let cool